Table of Contents

 - Pilgrimage to Mecca

-- A Generalised Interpretation: Because of the Hamsa’s connection with numerous religions, it can be seen as a symbol of unity.
+Because of the Hamsa’s connection with numerous religions, it can be seen as a symbol of unity.
 Its connection to female figures emphasizes it as a symbol of femininity and compassion.
-And finally, because the Hamsa had been around before the major religions, it can be considered a pagan or spiritual symbol as well.
+Because the Hamsa had been around before the major religions, it can be considered a pagan or spiritual symbol as well.
 It’s also a representation of the unity between male and female energies, which come together to bring harmony, balance and enlightenment.

 Hamsa Hand in Jewelry and Fashion

-Popular Hamsa jewelry includes in pendants, as it can be kept close and seen when you look down.
-It’s also often incorporated into bracelet designs, again because it can be seen on your hand easily.
-Hamsa earrings are not very popular, as the wearer can’t see them once worn.
-Below is a list of the editor’s top picks featuring the hamsa hand symbol.
+The Hamsa hand is popular in jewelry and fashion, because not only does it look stylish, but it also holds purported protective powers.
+Popular Hamsa jewelry includes pendants, as they can be kept close and seen when you look down.
+It’s also often incorporated into bracelet designs, again, because it can be seen on your hand easily.

-Is It Culturally Inappropriate to Wear the Hamsa Hand?
+Is It Culturally Appropriate to Wear the Hamsa Hand?

 If you’re worried that wearing the Hamsa Hand is cultural appropriation, it’s important to note that the symbol can’t be claimed by any single culture or religious group.
 While the symbol does carry religious connotations, it’s also a general protection symbol.